Skip to Content

 Ephraim Owens at the Continental Club.

 Ephraim Owens at the Continental Club.
-(Photo courtesy of The Austin Jazz Society, by Kim Yarborough)
+(Photo courtesy of The Austin Jazz Society, by Kim Yarbrough)

 When Ephraim Owens got bullied in the third-grade band, he didn’t hide away.
 Instead, he persevered and continued to practice his trumpet, and improved throughout middle and high school.
 Decades later, Owens was inducted into the Austin Music Hall of Fame and stands among the city’s most highly regarded jazz musicians.

-Owens spent several years learning from acclaimed jazz musicians such as Marshall Ivory and James Clay, playing gigs, and touring with musical groups such as Karl Denson’s Tiny Universe Band and the Tedeschi Trucks Band.
+Owens spent several years learning from acclaimed jazz musicians such as Marshall Ivory and James Clay, playing gigs, and touring with musical groups such as Sheryl Crow, Mumford and Sons, and Roy Hargrove and the Tedeschi Trucks Band.

 Ephraim Owens